Ohm Shanthi Oshaana

 Ohm Shanthi Oshaana is a 2014 Indian Malayalam-language coming-of-age romantic comedy film co-written and directed by Jude Anthany Joseph.
 The story was conceived by Midhun Manuel Thomas and he wrote the screenplay along with Joseph.
 The film stars Nivin Pauly and Nazriya Nazim with Vineeth Sreenivasan, Renji Panicker and Aju Varghese.
 It was produced by Ananya Films and features music by Shaan Rahman.

 Ohm Shanthi Oshaana was released on 7 February 2014 with positive reviews from critics, with praises towards Nazriya's and Nivin's performances, the music and screenplay.
 A major commercial success, it became one of the highest grossing film of the year.

+Va Va Nilave (Aka: Vaa Vaa Nilave) is a Tamil dubbed version, available online.